NicholasClark/TIRTLtools/README.md

 # TIRTLtools R package

-A suite of tools for analyzing T-cell receptor (TCR) datasets created using TIRTL-seq.
+A suite of tools for analyzing paired T-cell receptor (TCR) datasets created using TIRTL-seq.

 Package may change frequently as it is in active development.